 The ruptured follicle, now called the corpus luteum releases progesterone and estrogen to prepare for pregnancy.
 If pregnancy occurs, estrogen and progesterone stay high throughout, a phenomenon commonly mimicked with most hormonal birth controls.
 If pregnancy does not occur, estrogen and progesterone drop and menses occurs.

-What Are The Effects of Estrogen Dominance?
+What Are The Effects of Estrogen Dominance on Menstruation?

 Estrogen dominance is where estrogen is higher than progesterone.
 Some of the side effects include: